A Two-Page "Derivation" of Schroedinger's Equation: The Schr odinger Equation

-The total normalization must of course be preserved and this requires that the wave motion is non-dispersive or {\it adiabatic}.
-But this is a plausible assumption.
+The total normalization must of course be preserved and this requires that the wave motion is {\it adiabatic}.
 Max Born referred to the classical adiabatic invariance of the phase space volume $\Phi=\mathrm{const}$ and to the fact that energy (change) and frequency (change) are, in such processes, proportional to each other $\delta{\cal E}=\Phi\,\delta\w$~\cite{Born}.
 Furthermore it is long known that the real and imaginary components of the wave function are subject to Hamiltonian motion~\cite{Strocchi,Ralston1989}.